-A significant portion of our sales of electronic pet products is through the Amazon marketplace and any change, limitation or restriction, even if temporary, on our ability to operate on Amazon's platform could have a material adverse impact on our business, results of operations, financial condition and prospects.
+A significant portion of our sales of pet electronic products is through direct sales on the Amazon marketplace and any change, limitation or restriction, even if temporary, on our ability to operate on Amazon's platform could have a material adverse impact on our business, results of operations, financial condition and prospects.

-We sell our electronic pet products on Amazon, both directly and through an agent.
-Both our agent and we are subject to Amazon's terms of service and various other Amazon seller policies and services that apply to third parties selling products on Amazon's marketplace.
-Amazon has the right to terminate or suspend its agreement with us or with our agent at any time and for any reason.
-Amazon may take other actions against us, such as suspending or terminating a seller account or product listing and withholding payments owed to us or our agent indefinitely.
+We directly sell our pet electronic products on Amazon.
+In April 2023, we terminated our agency relationships with agents selling our products on Amazon.
+We are subject to Amazon's terms of service and various other Amazon seller policies and services that apply to third parties selling products on Amazon's marketplace.
+Amazon has the right to terminate or suspend its agreement with us at any time and for any reason.
+Amazon may take other actions against us, such as suspending or terminating a seller account or product listing and withholding payments owed to us indefinitely.
 While we endeavor to materially comply with the terms of services of the marketplaces on which we operate, and to provide our consumers with a great experience, we can provide no assurances that these marketplaces will have the same determination with respect to our compliance.